yukikitayama/cpp/note/exception.md

 `catch` statement will be placed after `try` statement, and it will catch only those exceptions that are compatible with the specified type.

 `catch(...)` doesn't identify the exception object and doesn't make any use of it, but it acts for some very general actions, such as final cleaning.
+This is called **ellipsis branch**.

 `catch(exception &ex)` can catch all exceptions because all exceptions are derived from the `exception` class and compatible in type.